 Announcements and Publicity

-On July 25-28, 2017, the annual BYU Conference on Family History & Genealogy will be held in the Brigham Young University Conference Center in Provo, Utah.
-LDSAFA will have a display booth at this conference, and LDSAFA officials will give a presentation on LDS Ancestral Family Organizations: Past, Present and Future on Wednesday, July 26, 2017, 1:30-2:30 PM.
+On July 25-28, 2017, the annual BYU Conference on Family History & Genealogy was held in the Brigham Young University Conference Center in Provo, Utah.
+LDSAFA had a display table at this conference and LDSAFA officials gave a presentation on LDS Ancestral Family Organizations: Past, Present and Future.

 February 2017 - LDSAFA Participates in RootsTech 2017